St. Mary's Church stained glass windows

 The North Transept window "Suffer little children".

-This window was made by G. Maile & Sons and designed by Arthur Walker in 1951.
+This window was made by G. Maile & Sons and designed by Arthur Walker in 1951 and is in memory of George John Cassio.

 South Porch window